lelloc/doc-admin/content/users-groups-roles/customers.rst

 .. note::

-   If several customers are added to the system, use the search box to find a particular agent.
+   If several customers are added to the system, use the search box to find a particular customer.
 Only the first 1000 customers are listed by default.

 Customer Settings